bef22/vcf_snakemake/README.md

 snakemake --profile full_path_to/profile/ --latency 20 --jobs n
 ```

+The pipeline runs in 4 stages:
+1. The first stage creates regions which splits chromosomes into user specified sized chunks (very fast)
+2. The second run performs the mpileup+call on each of the regions and creates missing individual QC plots.
+After reviewing the raw QC plots update passQC1 = "yes" (but leave passQC2 = "no")
+3. The third merges the regions back to chromosome level and creates missing individual QC plots and genome wide depth assessment plots.
+After reviewing the QC plots update passQC2 = "yes" and update the filter parameters
+6. The last stage sets the FILTER column to PASS and fail and extracts biallelic sites

 ### Troubleshooting:
 You will receive an email for each failed submission, you can check the log files per rule and file/submission in .slurm directory.